-Operation is subject to the following conditions:
+Operation is subject to the following three conditions:

-- (1) This device may not cause interference, and - (2) This device must accept any interference, including interference that may cause undesired operation of the device. - (3) Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the device.
+- 1. This device may not cause harmful interference. - 2.
+This device must accept any interference received, including interference that may cause undesired operation. - Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the device.